-Matthew Fruhan (portfolio manager) has managed the fund since February 2011.
+Daniel Sherwood (co-manager) has managed the fund since February 2019.

 Purchase and Sale of Shares

 Only Permitted Accounts, including separate accounts of insurance companies and qualified funds of funds that have signed the appropriate agreements with the fund, if applicable, can buy or sell shares.
 Insurance companies offer variable annuity and variable life insurance products through separate accounts.
 A qualified fund of funds is an eligible insurance-dedicated mutual fund that invests in other mutual funds.